-- Being taught by top faculty from Ohio State’s College of Engineering and Department of Statistics
+- Being taught by top faculty from The Ohio State University College of Engineering and Department of Statistics.

-- Courses that focus on the most important and marketable components of data analytics
+- Courses that focus on the most important components of data analytics.

-- The option to take standalone courses for targeted learning or take all four courses to earn the certification
+- The option to take standalone courses for targeted learning or complete four courses to earn the certification.

 The online delivery of each course is comprised of:

-- All course lectures are recorded and available to you 24/7 through the university's Learning Management System called - Carmen.
+- All course lectures are recorded and available to you 24/7 through the university's Learning Management System (LMS) called - CarmenCanvas.